Noordeloos/OSML-IoT-WNS/README.md

 The project requires:

 ## Hardware:
-- 3 PiZeros with internet (or internet dongles if using PiZeros or Pi 3s without internet)
+- 3 Pi Zeros with internet (or internet dongles if using Pi Zeros or Pi 3s without internet)
-- 3 PiZero power adaptors
+- 3 Pi Zero power adaptors
 - 1 Monitor with HDMI output
 - Laptop or Desktop
 - USB Keyboard